TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

           --file=../../examples/drivers/ipc/ipc_rpmsg_echo_linux/{board}/r5fss0-0_freertos/ti-arm-clang/ipc_rpmsg_echo_linux.release.appimage --operation=flash --flash-offset=0xA00000

-- For FreeRTOS application Edit below line in the config file to point to your application `.appimage` file.
+- For FreeRTOS application, edit the line below in the config file to point to your application `.appimage` file.
   Give the absolute path to the `.appimage` file or path relative to `${SDK_INSTALL_PATH}/tools/boot`. **Make sure to use forward slash `/` in the filename path**.

     - For M4F